MSandfordProjects/Basic-C--Programs/README.md

 This program is a basic game of Twenty One, which is a casino Black Jack game that can be played with a dealer.
 You can set bets, hit, stay and leave once you're finished.

+# Newsletter MVC
+I learned in this program how to do a web application using MVC with visual studio.
+I was able to create a newsletter list and add people to said list with an admin backend to unsubscribe people who wish to unsubscribe.